 Our audience spans all age ranges including multi-generational family groups who are very important during the summer months.
 However, in marketing we prioritise three groups whose life stage and interests mean that they are more available to travel during off peak periods.

 Typically couples, singles and groups of friends.
 They love trying new things and tend to be much more adventurous in this respect than other groups.
 Experiencing something that is completely out of their day to day, or normal range of activity is often very important to them.
 They also like to get off the beaten track, seek out interesting and quirky accommodation and are happy to pay a premium for high quality products and experiences.

 Mainly couples who are interested in exploring the local culture.
 They like to meet locals, visit historical attractions, and generally develop an appreciation of the local way of life.

-Happy to visit the larger town and cites for the galleries, museums and cultural events as well as explore Pembrokeshire’s countryside.
+Happy to visit the larger towns and St Davids city for the galleries, museums and cultural events as well as explore Pembrokeshire’s countryside.
 The food offer is very important to them and local-ness a big attraction in this.

 Scenic Explorers (45+)